feliu89/feliu89/README.md

 ## ❤ More about me:

-It motivates me to be able to design products with a good user experience, a good design and learning new technologies.
-There is no greater satisfaction than bringing an idea to reality and being able to see that it is useful for other people.
+It motivates me design products with a good user experience, a good design and learning new technologies.
+There is no greater satisfaction than bringing an idea to reality and knowing that is useful for other people.

-I love music, traveling, reading, dogs and the fresh mountain air.
+I love listening to music, traveling, reading, dogs and the fresh air of the mountains.